gertt/Invoice/README.md

 - Msg for example: Test
 - Submit Transaction
 - Change from createInvoice to payInvoice
-- Change the role from  (ALICE to BOB)  to (BOB to ALICE) BOB has to pay for the invoice got from ALICE
+- Change the role from (ALICE to BOB) to (BOB to ALICE) BOB got the invoice from ALICE and should pay it.

 ### Multi-Node Local Testnet